kihuni/kihuni/README.md

 # Hi there 👋, I'm Stephen Kihuni

-## 🎯 API Developer | Technical Writer | Backend Developer
+## 🎯 Backend Developer | API Developer | Technical Writer

-I architect and build APIs that developers love to use.
+I design and build APIs that developers love to use.
 With a passion for clean design and efficient systems, I transform complex business requirements into elegant API solutions.
-When I'm not coding, I'm teaching others how to build better APIs.

 ## 🛠️ API Development Tools